Elinor Florence, Author

 Two Letters From France

-When you read these two letters from France written by Robert Burns Florence in 1916, you will notice the dramatic change between a young man shortly after arriving, and the same young man just one month later, after doing battle at The Somme.
+Read these World War One letters written by my great-uncle Robert Burns Florence in 1916, and you will remark on the dramatic change between a young man shortly after his arrival in France, and the same young man just one month later, after doing battle at The Somme.

-In honour of the World War One centenary, I want to share with you these two letters.
-Happily, both my father’s and my mother’s families love oral and written history, so I have access to a wealth of previously unpublished photographs, documents and oft-told tales of the past.
+In honour of the World War One centenary, I’m sharing my great-uncle’s letters.
+Both my father’s and my mother’s families love oral and written history, so I have access to a wealth of previously unpublished photos and documents.

 * * * * *